alekzanderx1/alekzanderx1.github.io/readme.txt

-This repository contains the code to my Personal Website Website.
+This repository contains the code to my Personal Website.

 Tools used: HTML,
             CSS,
-            Javascript mainly in the form of JQuery for adding many useful features, Bootstrap for styling and making the website responsive.
+            Javascript,
+	    jQuery,
+            Bootstrap.

+All the files are well commented for anyone to use it for themselves or learn from it.

+Also contains code to Shopapp which is a simple AngularJS based shopping/todo list maker.